balmli/com.tesla.charger/README.md

 # Tesla Smart Charger

-This is an alternative to the [Tesla app](https://apps.athom.com/app/com.tesla) in the app store.
+Charge your Tesla with lowest utility prices!

+When the Tesla is plugged in the charger and home, this app can handle the charging.

 ## Install: